-Did you know each year, nearly 6,000 children accompany their parents to Ottawa County from February to late November?
-This steam of seasonal workers from Texas, many of whom are second and third generation, has existed for more than 30 years.
+Each year nearly 6,000 children accompany their parents to Ottawa County from February to late November.
+This stream of seasonal workers from Texas, many of whom are the second and third generation, has existed for more than 30 years.
 It is the largest population of seasonal workers in Michigan.

-Spanish is the first language in the home; 78 percent of the parents have only limited English proficiency, and on average a sixth grade education level.
+Spanish is the first language in the home, and 78 percent of the parents have only limited English proficiency, and on average a sixth-grade education level.
 Due to long work hours in the fields (often six days a week), low wages, and social/ geographical isolation, parents are not able to provide after-school and summer activities/lessons for their children.

-Mentors matter: Become a mentor today!
-Your first step in becoming a mentor is to complete the online form.
+Mentors matter – become a mentor today!
+Your first step in becoming a mentor is to complete the application form.

 We are now accepting mentor applications for 2018.
 To apply, please fill out this form.

 As part of the application process, your spouse or significant other may also need to be given a background check.
 You can find the form for this additional background check here.

 This is your resource to strengthen your relationship with your mentee, get ideas for activities, and keep in touch with the latest resources and tips to make your mentoring year the best yet!